About the degree programme

 Some courses will require you to pay additional costs, depending on whether specific activities are involved.

 For example, you may choose to do a particular type of research where you will work with children or vulnerable adults.
-In this case, you will be required to pay the cost of applying to the Scottish government's Protecting Vulnerable Groups (PVG) Scheme.
+In this case, you will be required to pay the cost of applying to the Scottish Government's Protecting Vulnerable Groups (PVG) Scheme.

 This currently costs between £18 and £59.